 The objective of this study was to describe physicians’ experience with and attitudes toward follow-up meetings after a child’s death.
 Semi-structured audio-recorded telephone interviews were conducted with PICU attending physicians and fellows from the CPCCRN affiliated children’s hospitals.
 Interviews were transcribed verbatim and analyzed using standard qualitative methods.
 Meeting content included discussing autopsy, hospital course, diagnosis, genetic risk, parent questions, family coping, and bereavement services; providing reassurance; expressing sympathy; and receiving feedback from parents.
 Barriers to follow-up meetings included time, scheduling, distance, transportation, language, cultural issues, physician willingness, and lack of systematic meeting initiation.
 Of the 70 physicians that were interviewed, 23 (33%) reported never having previously participated in a follow-up conference.
 Sixty-three (90%) of all physicians interviewed reported that follow-up meetings should be routinely offered.
 PICU physicians have a wide range of experience conducting follow-up meetings with bereaved parents.
 These data, along with parents’ perspectives described in prior research, provide a basis for developing a framework for follow-up conferences after a child’s death.

 Bereavement IV: Pilot Study of Framework for Physician-Parent Follow-up Meetings

-The Parent Bereavement Study is a multicenter pilot study of video-recorded physician-parent follow-up meetings using the CPCCRN framework.
-Results of the pilot test will be used to assess the feasibility of the framework and to refine the framework prior to conducting a randomized controlled trial of the effect of physician-parent follow-up meetings on parental bereavement outcomes.
+The Parent Bereavement Study was a multicenter pilot study of video-recorded physician-parent follow-up meetings using the CPCCRN framework.
+Results of the pilot test were used to assess the feasibility of the framework and to refine the framework prior to conducting a randomized controlled trial of the effect of physician-parent follow-up meetings on parental bereavement outcomes.
 This study has been completed and the results have been published.

 Cortisol Quantification Investigation (CQI)